UNITED STATES

 As Tim walked you through previously, as seen with the SGLT-2s, CKD is a slow-progressing disease, where the best outcome to date has been to tilt the slope of decline and potentially delay the progression of dialysis by a few months or longer.
 We do not diminish these contributions, as we, patients and physicians agree in the high value of every month of benefit that can be obtained; however we believe that more can be done to help CKD patients live with better kidney function and we look to the Phase 3 REACT data to confirm the work done to date.

-So, to sum this up, we’re very excited about this investment.
+So, to sum this up, were very excited about this investment.
 The team has made a lot of progress and figured out a lot of things as a private company.
 First, CKD is a large, unmet need where, unfortunately, not much is being studied in the clinic right now.
 The Company has generated good proof-of-concept data.
 Because of the RMAT designation, there has been good regulatory feedback here, and in fact, the company recently announced that the FDA has signed off on using eGFR as the primary endpoint for the Phase 3s.
 This, coupled with the very strong management team and highly experienced Board, including Pablo Legorreta, who unfortunately was unable to join us today, but who is the Chairman and CEO of Royalty Pharma and who, in fact, owns some of the royalties on the aforementioned SGLT-2s.

 So, on the next slide, here are some highlights of the transaction.
 We raised a PIPE of $575 million at a pre-money valuation of $1.75 billion.
 One thing I want to make sure of is, in addition to the large commitment from insiders, they have locked up 50% of their stock until FDA approval, for approximately four years.
 This is obviously highly unusual, which should help underscore the conviction we all have around REACT.

 So, why ProKidney?
 With the money we have raised, we have made sure the Company has the resources to run the right Phase 3 study that we think will set them up for long-term success.
 The ProKidney team has done a phenomenal job of establishing good proof of concept and we have a Phase 3 underway with regulatory buy-in.
 And lastly, this is a very large unmet need, and we have strong IP and know-how, and as mentioned the capital to execute on the program.
 This to me is one of the few opportunities in healthcare where we have a solution to a potential large unmet need that has a chance to really positively impact the lives of patients.
-Thank you for your time, and with that, I’ll turn it back over to Tim.
+Thank you for your time, and with that, Ill turn it back over to Tim.

 Tim Bertram: Hopefully Kishen has shown you how we plan to take this product forward.
-So now let’s take a look and step back and see what ProKidney is actually wanting to do and how we intend to do that.
+So now lets take a look and step back and see what ProKidney is actually wanting to do and how we intend to do that.
 We have what we believe is a transformative medicine that can change this inevitable decline in chronic kidney disease that leads to failure.
 We are going to do that by targeting the largest segment of the kidney disease population, which is caused by diabetes, also known as diabetic kidney disease.
-As you can see in the green line, Kishen alluded to we’ve been working effectively with the FDA and the EMA to design a Phase 3 program that is currently active.
+As you can see in the green line, Kishen alluded to weve been working effectively with the FDA and the EMA to design a Phase 3 program that is currently active.

-That program is based upon seven years of clinical research in this patient population with DKD and is culminating in a Phase 2 trial that’s fully enrolled that you see in the top bar, the 002.
-And we’ll be reviewing that data with you.
+That program is based upon seven years of clinical research in this patient population with DKD and is culminating in a Phase 2 trial thats fully enrolled that you see in the top bar, the 002.
+And well be reviewing that data with you.
 And this was the data that the FDA and EMA have seen that guided us in the development of that.

 However, one of the problems of this is, is that it is a blinded, there are actually two blinded studies.
-So how do we get a picture into the actual progress that’s going on in these studies?
+So how do we get a picture into the actual progress thats going on in these studies?
 What we decided to do was run a Phase 2 program shown here in the bottom blue line called 007.
-In that it’s a mini Phase 3 program in which we will dose both kidneys exactly as we’re doing in the Phase 3.
+In that its a mini Phase 3 program in which we will dose both kidneys exactly as were doing in the Phase 3.

-And that will allow us, and that’s open-label trial, to give you, analysts and investors an insight of how we are progressing in the Phase 3, but also then how we can actually understand where this will go long-term.
+And that will allow us, and thats open-label trial, to give you, analysts and investors an insight of how we are progressing in the Phase 3, but also then how we can actually understand where this will go long-term.
 By doing that, what we anticipate is, is that we can keep each of you informed of our progress, and we can also then communicate with the professional community, patient community, and others as to what REACT is actually doing in this patient population.

-So now for just a moment, let’s step back.
-What I’d like to do now is review 10 years of research.
-I’ve combined these 10 years into a heat map.
+So now for just a moment, lets step back.
+What Id like to do now is review 10 years of research.
+Ive combined these 10 years into a heat map.
 It sounds familiar.
 Yes.
 We followed the same thinking that the Kidney Disease Improvement Group Organization followed.
 In doing this, what we did is we took the kidney apart cell by cell, and then we put it back together as single cell or cell combinations to see what would be influenced in clinically relevant endpoints.

 So what you see along the left in this heat map are different clinically relevant end points.
 What you see along the top are the different cells and cell combinations.
 The box colors represent if red, a failure.
 So that particular cell or that particular endpoint was not seeing a positive effect.
 What you see in the green is where there was a benefit.

 If you stand back and look at this, what suddenly comes into view is, is that you can see where the most green boxes are.
 What did that tell us?
-What’s actually of interest is, is that taking those 26 cells and trying to figure out what caused healing in the kidney.
+Whats actually of interest is, is that taking those 26 cells and trying to figure out what caused healing in the kidney.
 And keep in mind healing impairment is the central cause of chronic kidney disease.

 What we identified is three key cell types are responsible for this process.
 These three cell types represented by the cap mesenchyme, which is embryologically relevant in the development of the kidney.
 That the ureteric bud, which is responsible for making the tubules of the kidney and the podocyte, which actually controls the filtration in the glomerulus of the kidney.